LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/studios/toy-storage/README.md

 * the array, at index 1, will contain the sublist of all the toys that start with "b",
 * etc

 Each sublist is implemented as a linked list, where each node in the list contains the name of the toy and a pointer to the next toy.
-So we looked inside the big array at index 1, we might expect to find a pointer to node whose `toyName` field is `"Barbie"`, and whose `next` field is a pointer to another node.
+So we looked inside the big array at index 1, we might expect to find a pointer to node whose `name` field is `"Bonestorm Videogame"`, and whose `next` field is a pointer to the "Barbie" node.

 The full process for storing any new item, looks like this:
 - ask for the name of the item
 - create a struct to represent the new item
-- use a hash function to find  correct location
+- use a hash function to find correct location where this toy belongs
 - add it to the correct sublist, the one at the above location
 - print out the new inventory at that location

-We’ve provided starter code in [toystorage.c](toystorage.html), including a function for hashing based on the first letter of a toy’s name, as well as a basic struct for linked lists, and an initialization of an array for use as a hash table.
+We’ve provided starter code in [toystorage.c](toystorage.html), including a function for hashing based on the first letter of a toy’s name, as well as a basic struct for linked lists, and an initialization of an array to use as a hash table.
 We’ve also provided the code to print out the contents of a key in the hash table.